How President Donald Trump Could End the War in Ukraine Within Twenty-Four Hours

 This peace agreement could also serve as the centerpiece of a strategic realignment by the Trump administration that would enhance the security of the U.S. and its treaty allies in Europe and East Asia.
 Effecting this peace plan would not only end the war in Ukraine, it would also end America’s new Cold War with Russia by transforming Russia from an adversary into a strategic partner.
 That transformation would end Russia’s threat to NATO while serving to effectively neutralize its alliance with Beijing, thereby seriously weakening China.
 Additionally, without the assurance of Russian military support, China might need to reassess its plan to risk direct conflict with the U.S. over Taiwan.

 This agreement would constitute “a grand bargain with Moscow” leaving “Russia satiated and relatively neutral in the European balance” as Maitra has suggested.
-It would serve to reorient Russia on the grand chessboard of great power competition between the U.S. and the People’s Republic of China.
+It would serve to reorient Russia on the grand chessboard of great power competition between the U.S. and the People’s Republic of China, restoring the rough balance of power that existed from 1991-2001 when Russia was actively pursuing friendly relations with both the PRC and the West, but not yet allied with China militarily.
 This agreement would allow the U.S. to focus on deterring Chinese aggression in the Western Pacific without having to worry about Russian aggression in Eastern Europe.
 Such a diplomatic triumph, as Chairman of the Joint Chiefs of Staff General CQ Brown has stated, would provide “more global security” by saving Ukraine, recognizing its hard-won battlefield gains and ensuring the independence of eighty-eight percent of its prewar-controlled territory.

 Once implemented, this peace agreement could secure President Trump’s legacy as one of the greatest transformational peace presidents in American history.
 He might even be awarded the Nobel Peace Prize, not just for ending the war in Ukraine and saving the U.S. and Europe from a full-scale war with Russia, but for creating the conditions for an enduring peace, for which future generations would be deeply grateful.